Charlie Blackmon Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had the 11th-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres had a 3.82 team ERA that ranked 11th among all MLB pitching staffs.

-- Wacha starts for the first time this season for the Padres.
+- Lugo will start for the Padres, his first of the season.

-- The 31-year-old righty started and threw four innings in his last appearance on Sunday, Oct.
-2 against the Toronto Blue Jays.
+- The 33-year-old righty last appeared Sunday, Oct.
+9 against the San Diego Padres, when he came on in relief and went scoreless two-thirds of an inning.

 © 2023 Data Skrive.
 All rights reserved.